stratum/stratum/stratum/hal/bin/bcm/standalone/README.md

 You can build the binary on your build server and copy it over to the switch.

 ## Running the `stratum_bcm` binary

+SDKLT requires two Kernel modules to be installed for Packet IO and interfacing with the ASIC.
+We provide prebuilt binaries for Kernel 4.14.49 in the release [tarball]((https://github.com/opennetworkinglab/SDKLT/releases)).
+Install them before running stratum:
+`insmod linux_ngbde.ko && insmod linux_ngknet.ko`

 Running `stratum_bcm` requires four configuration files, passed as CLI flags: